Stay Home, Eat Healthy — Tips for Cancer Patients

 Staying at home and preparing all of your meals is a challenge for many of us right now.
 But, if you’re also fighting cancer, this can be a particularly difficult time.

-At Sylvester Comprehensive Cancer Center, part of the University of Miami Health System, registered dietitians advise cancer patients on their food choices.
-Vitamins and minerals can impact patients' immune systems, energy levels, and weight management during treatment.
-Sylvester patients can discuss their dietary concerns with the center's team of registered dietitians by making a Telehealth appointment by calling Cancer Support Services at (305) 243-4129.
+At Sylvester Comprehensive Cancer Center registered dietitians advise cancer patients on their food choices.
+Vitamins and minerals can impact patients’ immune systems, energy levels, and weight management during treatment.
+Sylvester patients can discuss their dietary concerns with the center’s team of registered dietitians by making a Telehealth appointment by calling Cancer Support Services at (305) 243-4129.
 Sylvester dietitians are also sharing Zoom video conferencing sessions discussing mindful eating and nutrition questions and answers.

-Today, Sylvester's Clinical Nutrition Manager Lesley Klein shares some nutrition tips and guidance for cancer patients and their partners and families staying home during the COVID-19 quarantine.
+Today, Sylvester’s Clinical Nutrition Manager Lesley Klein, M.S., RD, LD/N, shares some nutrition tips and guidance for cancer patients and their partners and families staying home during the COVID-19 quarantine.

 When my patients are going through cancer treatment, I emphasize two things: consuming enough calories to maintain a healthy weight and getting good sources of protein to help build and repair worn- down tissue.